lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 3.3.
 New reward distribution engine

-The new external permissionless `distributeReward` method should be implemented.
+Currently curated modules distribute rewards during the third phase of the Accounting Oracle report, while other modules can use alternative mechanisms of rewards distribution.
+This complicates the accounting report and could potentially become a source of bugs.

+To solve this problem it is proposed to implement new permissionless `distributeReward` method.
 This method should distribute all accumulated module rewards among node operators based on the latest accounting report.
+Using this new method, reward distribution will be decoupled from the Accounting Oracle report and can be executed separately in each staking module.

 Rewards can be distributed after node operators' statistics are updated until the next reward is transferred to the module during the next oracle frame.

 ---

 **Start report frame 1**
 1. Oracle first phase: Reach hash consensus.